Singapore expected to order F-35 fighter jets soon - sources

 As Washington turns its economic and security attention to the fast-growing Asia-Pacific region, it is encouraging more exports of weapons such as the F-35 to strengthen links with allies and offset cuts in its own procurement programmes.

-Lockheed, under a $396 billion (265 billion pounds) programme that is already seven years behind schedule and 70 percent over initial cost estimates, is building three variations of the F-35 for the U.S. military and eight international partners that are helping to fund the plane's development.
+Lockheed, under a $396 billion programme that is already seven years behind schedule and 70 percent over initial cost estimates, is building three variations of the F-35 for the U.S. military and eight international partners that are helping to fund the plane's development.

 The development partners are Britain, Australia, Canada, Norway, Denmark, Italy, Turkey and the Netherlands.
 But rising costs, delivery delays and budget pressures have forced some to rethink the size of their orders and consider alternatives.